 - Workplace adjustments, which can often be quite minor, to ensure your new employee has a smooth transition to employment.

-Into Work has specialist expertise in working with people with a wide range of disabilities and support needs, including those who have:
+Into Work has specialist expertise in working with disabled people with a wide range of conditions and support needs, including those who have:

 - An Acquired Brain Injury, including those recovering from a stroke

 - Asperger Syndrome or an Autistic Spectrum condition

 - A physical disability